JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 **Expected Outcomes/Deliverables**: SegVal deployed on a Namecoin testnet.

-**Possible Mentors**: Daniel?, Jeremy (confirmed), Anyone else?
+**Possible Mentors**: <!-- Daniel? --> Jeremy (confirmed)

 ## Block Explorer

 Namecoin would benefit from a high-quality libre block explorer with support for name transactions.
-Brandon Roberts has already ported Bitcore to Namecoin, which might make it feasible to port the Insight block explorer to Namecoin.
+Brandon Roberts has already ported [Bitcore](https://bitcore.io/) to Namecoin, which might make it feasible to port the [Insight block explorer](https://github.com/bitpay/insight-api) to Namecoin.

 **Difficulty**: Easy

-**Requirements**: **TODO**
+**Requirements**: Basic familiarity with a Bitcoin block explorer implementation.

 **Expected Outcomes/Deliverables**: A Namecoin block explorer with support for name transactions.

-**Possible Mentors**: Brandon (confirmed), Jeremy (confirmed), Hugo?, Joseph?, Ryan?, Anyone else?
+**Possible Mentors**: Brandon (confirmed), Jeremy (confirmed)

 ## Packaging Improvements

 Namecoin's various subprojects would benefit from improvements in the packaging process.
 For example:

 * GNU/Linux packages for Namecoin Core, ncdns, lightweight clients, etc.
-* Reproducible builds for ncdns, lightweight clients, etc.  (Namecoin Core binaries are already reproducible, but we'd love to see reproducible GNU/Linux packages for Namecoin Core.)
+* [Reproducible builds](https://reproducible-builds.org/) for ncdns, lightweight clients, etc.  (Namecoin Core binaries are already reproducible, but we'd love to see reproducible GNU/Linux packages for Namecoin Core.)

 **Difficulty**: Easy-Hard